 Cape Henlopen State Park Hiking Trails

-Pinelands Nature Trail — Thanks to a raging storm, we didn’t have time to check out this trail, but all the park rangers recommended it to us.
-It’s a two-mile path through the woods, where you’ll glimpse the old military bunkers and a cranberry bog without even breaking a sweat.
+Pinelands Nature Trail.
+Thanks to a raging storm, we didn’t have time to check out this trail, but all the park rangers recommended it to us.
+It’s a two-mile path through the woods, where you’ll get a glimpse of the old military bunkers and a cranberry bog without even breaking a sweat.
 Please let us know about your hike if you decide to give it a go.

 More Fun at Cape Henlopen State Park

-As if the crashing waves, meandering trails, and absolute beauty weren’t enough, there’s even more to Cape Henlopen.
-If you’re a family that needs options, here are a few more ways to wile away the day.
+As if the crashing waves, meandering trails, and absolute beauty weren’t enough, there’s even more to Cape Henlopen State Park.
+If you’re a family that needs options, here are a few more ways to while away the day.

 - Climb the observation tower.
 Part of Fort Miles, the tower sits right on the bike loop.
 It offers 360-degree views of the surrounding park and is a great spot to watch the sun come up.

 - Visit the bunkers at Fort Miles.
 Fort Miles was a key piece of our nation’s coastal defense during World War II.
 The fort was in operation until 1958, when long-range missiles brought an end to harbor defense strategies.
 You can get a guided tour of the fort Monday through Friday from 8 to 4.

 - Rent kayaks.
 Tour the bay on your own, or take part in a seriously fabulous guided tour.
 The park rangers and naturalists know so much and they love to share their knowledge with visitors.
 You’ll learn about the birds, fish, and mammals that live here, plus you’ll experience the park from a whole new perspective.
 The sunset tour promised to be amazing when we were there, but a giant storm kept everyone out of the water.
 Now we have an excuse to go back.

 - Watch the sunrise.
 Nothing like a sweet Atlantic sunrise to make the rest of your day fabulous.